 This notice addresses the information we collect and use in connection with our customers’ deployment of our products and services.

-VMware, Inc., headquartered in the U.S., and its group companies ("VMware", "we", "us" and "our") are committed to protecting the privacy of individuals who interact with us, such as our website visitors, customers, business partners, end users and event attendees ("you" and "your").
-This Privacy Notice generally explains the different ways in which VMware collects, uses and shares personal information when:
+VMware, Inc., headquartered in the U.S., and its group of companies ("VMware", "we", "us" and "our") are committed to protecting the privacy of individuals who interact with us, such as our website visitors, customers, business partners, leads and prospects, emergency contacts and beneficiaries of our employees, recipients of marketing communications, end users and event attendees ("you" and "your").
+This Privacy Notice explains what information we collect, why we collect it, how we use it, and your rights, when:

-This Notice does not generally cover the personal information we automatically collect in connection with your use of the VMware Services.
-For further details regarding the information collected and used by VMware in connection with the provision of the Services, see the VMware Products and Services Notice.
+This Notice does not cover the personal information we automatically collect in connection with your use of our Services.
+For further details on the personal information we collect and use in connection with the provision of the Services, see the VMware Products and Services Notice.

-In connection with the provision of specific Properties, VMware may provide additional "just-in-time" disclosures or additional information about our data collection, use and sharing practices.
-These notices may supplement this Privacy Notice or clarify VMware's privacy practices in the circumstances described or may provide you with additional choices about how VMware processes your data.
+We may provide additional "just-in-time" disclosures or additional information about our data collection, use and sharing practices for specific Properties.
+These notices may supplement this Privacy Notice, clarify our privacy practices in the circumstances described, or provide you with additional choices about how we process your personal information.